Portals of Torsh: Plot summary

-Portals of Torsh presents a small continent mainly populated with lizard-men and prehistoric reptiles, as well as a human-dominated plateau community.
-The adventure includes dungeon, ruin, and wilderness encounters.
-Teleportation portals, built by a lost race, are scattered across the continent of Torsh; one or more may be used for travel to and from the DM's home world.
+Portals of Torsh is a supplement that describes the small continent of Torsh which is mainly populated with lizard-men and prehistoric reptiles, with another plateau community populated by humans.
+The adventure includes encounters for dungeon, ruins, and wilderness environments.
+Teleportation portals, which were constructed by a lost race, have been scattered across the continent; one or more may be connected to the campaign world of the Dungeon Master to allow characters to travel to and from there.

-The premise of this module is that an ancient race created a series of portals that connected worlds and then died out.
-The types and peculiarities of the various portals are given along with tables for generating them for a campaign.
-This module is approved for use with AD&D. The adventure involves a human colony on a plateau of another planet.
-The planet itself is somewhat earthlike, but on it nothing beyond the lizard ever evolved, so the dominant native race is Lizardmen.
-Since it has an unearthly biological system, plants native to the planet are a slow poison for humans.
-One plateau, which is settled by the descendants of a group that fled there through another portal and stayed, has been made habitable.
+Portals of Torsh is a module approved for use with AD&D that presents a world in which is an ancient race built a series of portals to connect their world to other worlds before that race died out.
+The supplement lists the various types and specifics of the portals along with tables so more portals can be generated for use in a campaign.
+The adventure involves a human colony that lives on a plateau of another world.
+Only lizards evolved on the world of Torsh, so Lizardmen are the dominant species, and native plants are a poisonous to humans.
+One plateau was settled by a group of humans that fled through another portal has been made habitable for their descendants.

 Publication history

 Portals of Torsh was written by Rudy Kraft, with a cover by Jennell Jaquays, and was published by Judges Guild in 1980 as a 48-page book.